thenaesh/CompClubConstitution/eso.md

 * 1.5\.
 The Election Officers shall have the following duties:
     * 1.5.1\.
 To maintain the integrity of the election process
     * 1.5.2\.
 To enforce the provisions of the ESO
 * 1.6\.
-The Returning Officer and Election Officers shall be chosen by the incumbent Presidential Cell.
+The Returning Officer and Election Officers shall be chosen by the incumbent MC's Presidential Cell.
 * 1.7\.
 The Election Committee shall have the right:
     * 1.7.1\.
 To reject or invalidate the election of any candidate found to have contravened any part of the ESO
     * 1.7.2\.
 To invalidate any vote that does not conform to the specifications as dictated by the ESO and/or the Election Committee.